Nowadays, sports utility vehicles tend to lean more toward the sport side rather than the utility side.

 A maximum ground clearance of 287mm lets the Range Rover cruise over substantial objects, an approach angle of 34.5 degrees and a departure angle of 25.4 degrees sees steep inclines being handled without breaking a sweat, and a wading depth of 900mm makes this large SUV more of a scuba diver than a land barge.

-Another benefit of the large body and extended wheelbase is storage, as a maximum load space of 900 litres is available behind the rear seats.
+Another benefit of the large body and long wheelbase is storage, as a maximum load space of 900 litres is available behind the rear seats.

 This can be extended to 2,470 litres with the seats folded down.